In the 1970’s, Brian Eno and Peter Schmidt devised a method for discovering new creative possibilities, which are now known as ‘Oblique Strategies’.

 Originally designed to be used in an artistic context, the cards were famously used by David Bowie in the 1970’s whilst he was recording three albums in Berlin; Low (1977), Heroes (1977), and Lodger (1979).
 In more recent times, Coldplay have also implemented the cards in producing their 2008 studio album, Viva La Vida.

-Although originally designed to be applied within a musical context, Oblique Strategies are a really useful tool that can be applied to your business, and approach your problems in a new way.
+Although originally designed to be applied within a musical context, they are a really useful tool that can be applied to your business, and approach your problems in a new way.

 But how can these Oblique Strategies be applied within a business environment?